 Ans:

-71. How do you approach Testing for a microservices architecture?
+71. What strategies are used to approach testing for a microservices architecture?

 Ans:

-In a microservices architecture, I focus on testing each service independently to ensure it functions correctly in isolation.
-I emphasize contract testing to validate interactions between services and use tools like Docker for containerized testing environments.
-Continuous integration and deployment (CI/CD) pipelines are essential to automating Testing across microservices.
-I also conduct performance testing to verify scalability and resilience under varying loads, ensuring each service can handle its expected workload.
+In a microservices architecture, testing each service independently is crucial to ensure it functions correctly in isolation.
+Emphasis is placed on contract testing to validate interactions between services, and tools like Docker are used for containerized testing environments.
+Continuous integration and deployment (CI/CD) pipelines are essential for automating testing across microservices.
+Performance testing is also conducted to verify scalability and resilience under varying loads, ensuring each service can handle its expected workload.

 72. What are the key metrics used to measure test effectiveness?